Running Network Simulations with BMTK#

 filters_dir

-Directory containing parameters files for instiating models used by FilterNet.
+Directory containing parameter files for instantiating models used by FilterNet.

 dynamics_params